Community Foundation pledges COVID-19 support

 CADILLAC — Donors have been reaching out to the Cadillac Area Community Foundation, asking how they can help amidst the COVID-19 pandemic crisis.

-CACF announced Thursday that the foundation was granting $50,000 to Love, INC in Cadillac and Community Hope in Lake City (CACF also managed funds intended for Missaukee County, where Lake City is).
+CACF announced Thursday the foundation was granting $50,000 to Love, INC in Cadillac and Community Hope in Lake City (CACF also managed funds intended for Missaukee County).

-"There's one from each county that are very well known for what they do," Lanc said.
-"We figured that people would reach out to them anyways, so we thought it was a good place to put the money."
+“There’s one from each county that are very well known for what they do,‘ Lanc said.
+“We figured that people would reach out to them anyway, so we thought it was a good place to put the money.‘

 The funds are intended to support the emergency needs of food and shelter in the Wexford and Missaukee areas, CACF said in a news release.